 - Funding levels for Iowa K-12 school districts depend principally on two factors: first, changes in enrollment and second, changes in per pupil district cost.
 Per pupil district cost is an amount annually set by state government.
 This amount has historically been determined by applying a percentage increase to the prior year's amount.
-The percentage increase was 2.06% for FY20, 1% for FY19, 1.11% for FY18, 2.25% for FY17 and 1.25% for FY16.
+The percentage increase was 2.3% for FY21, 2.06% for FY20, 1% for FY19, 1.11% for FY18, and 2.25% for FY17.
 This percentage amount has a substantial impact on district-funding levels.
-At this time the legislature has yet to set the funding percentage change for FY21 which makes it difficult to make long-term budget plans. - The certified enrollment count taken in September of 2019 was 600.1 which was an increase of 5 students from the prior year's count.
-Since the 1998-1999 fiscal year (the highest enrollment year in recent history), Bellevue has lost a total of 121 students on its certified count, but the last 4 years have shown an increase of 39 students.
+At this time the legislature has yet to set the funding percentage change for FY22 which makes it difficult to make long-term budget plans. - The certified enrollment count taken in September of 2020 was 590.7 which was a decrease of 9 students from the prior year's count.
 Future enrollment increases or at least stability is a critical element in maintaining a sound financial foundation. - The Board's goal is to maintain a 10-15% solvency ratio in the General Fund.
 The solvency ratio measures the amount of readily available unspent resources relative to the district's total general fund revenue.
 The District has met or exceeded that goal in the last several years.
-FY19 ending solvency ratio was 19%. - Bellevue, along with Maquoketa, entered into a whole-grade sharing agreement with Andrew CSD for the 2011-2012 school year for grades 9-12.
-This sharing agreement has been renewed through the 2019-2020 school year.
-In FY20 Bellevue gained a total of 19 students (a decrease of 6 students from the prior year) from Andrew.
-Bellevue receives 92% of the State District Cost per pupil for each of those students for FY20. - In 2017 the State legislature significantly changed the rules involving collective bargaining as a way to help districts budget more effectively.
-The District's first contract under the new rules began in FY20 and the total package increase was 3%, the District's total new money for FY20 was 4.5%.

-- The state requires public schools to bus nonpublic students in their district, but has failed to allocate enough money since 2001-2002 to cover the entire cost of nonpublic transportation.
+FY20 ending solvency ratio was 26% due to decreased short-term costs of closing schools due to the COVID-19 virus. - Bellevue, along with Maquoketa, entered into a whole-grade sharing agreement with Andrew CSD for grades 9-12.
+In FY21 Bellevue gained a total of 13 students (a decrease of 6 students from the prior year) from Andrew.
+Bellevue receives 92% of the State District Cost per pupil for each of those students for FY21. - The state requires public schools to bus nonpublic students in their district, but has failed to allocate enough money since 2001-2002 to cover the entire cost of nonpublic transportation.
 Unless legislation increases the nonpublic allotment in the future, the shortages will continue.
-Over the last 20 years, the District has been shorted over \$218,000 in nonpublic transportation reimbursements.
-The district has no other options to recoup those dollars. - The state of the economy impacts Iowa general fund revenues.
-These revenues ultimately support state school aid.
-Recently, the Iowa Revenue Estimating Committee (REC) has projected an increase of 2% in state revenues for the 2019-2020 fiscal year and 2.9% increase for FY21.
-How that will be reflected in school funding is yet to be determined.
+Over the last 20 years, the District has been shorted over \$232,000 in nonpublic transportation reimbursements.
+The District has no other options to recoup those dollars.